albunus/Angular-App-for-quotes/README.md

 [Albunus](https://github.com/albunus)

 ## Description
- Thisis an application where politian/users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+ Thesis an application where politian/users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

 ## Setup/Installation Requirements

-Live link to view the project
+Live link to view the project https://albunus.github.io/Angular-App-for-quotes/

 ## Known Bugs
-implimentation challanges(implimenting  functionality), Error Drbugging
+implementation challenges(implementing  functionality), Error Debugging

 ## Technologies Used
 The technologies used include Angular, Bootstrap,HTML and CSS

- ## Design for the project

 ## Support and contact details
 📫 How to reach me **albunus.nyalita@student.moringaschool.com**